This post may contain affiliate links. Please read my disclosure policy.

 This time of year it seems like everybody’s channelling their Irish ancestry.
 Turns out the proverbial pot-of-gold at the end of the rainbow is a slow cooker, full of corned beef and cabbage with potatoes, onions and carrots!
 And, whether or not you actually have Irish ancestors, your family will feel lucky when you serve them this amazing meal.

-It’s a shame we don’t make corned beef more often through the year.
+It’s a shame we don’t make corned beef more often.
 It’s easy to make, is loaded with flavor and a little goes a long way.
 And, leftovers are the BEST!
-There are so many wonderful recipes to make with leftover corned beef and we’ll be sharing some of them in the weeks ahead.

 What is corned beef anyway?